wikki01/cxd/README.md

 note that you should **NEVER** trust a cache file from an outside source, as `cxd exec` will execute arbitrary commands from the database.

+### Default Command Matching
+CXD attempts to find the best match for each input using the following hierarchy.

+1. Command matches NAME and is in CWD
+1. Command matches NAME and is only match
+1. Let user select between all commands matching NAME

 ### Selecting Cache File
 By default, `cxd` will attempt to store the cache file in the following locations, and fail if unable to construct any.